New Kind of Feeling

 New Kind of Feeling is the fifteenth studio album by Canadian country and pop vocalist Anne Murray, released in 1979 on Capitol Records.
-The recording continued her chart success from the previous year's Let's Keep It That Way, with the newer album hitting #2 and #23 on the United States Country and Pop album charts, respectively.
+The recording continued her chart success from the previous year's Let's Keep It That Way, with the newer album hitting No. 2 and No. 23 on the United States Country and Pop album charts, respectively.
 It was certified platinum by the RIAA.
 The album was produced by Jim Ed Norman.

-In her native Canada, New Kind of Feeling hit #1 on the Country album charts, and number 6 on the Pop album charts.
+In her native Canada, New Kind of Feeling hit No. 1 on the Country album charts, and No. 6 on the Pop album charts.
 In the United States, both of the album's singles, "Shadows in the Moonlight" and "I Just Fall in Love Again", topped the Country and Adult Contemporary charts.
-Both tracks were big Pop hits as well, with "Shadows in the Moonlight" reaching number 25, and "I Just Fall in Love Again" reaching number 12 on the Billboard Hot 100.
+Both tracks were big Pop hits as well, with "Shadows in the Moonlight" reaching No. 25, and "I Just Fall in Love Again" reaching No. 12 on the Billboard Hot 100.
 It stands as one of Murray's biggest career albums.